 The mushrooms and asparagus are cooked separately and stirred in after the barley is cooked – this prevents the vegetables from overcooking and keeps them tasty.

-Unlike traditional risotto made with short grain arborio rice, barley risotto doesn’t require multiple additions of liquid and constant stirring.
+• Note that unlike traditional risotto made with short-grain arborio rice, barley risotto doesn’t require multiple additions of liquid and constant stirring.

 A pan of cooked pearl barley and a wooden spoon

-A comforting and nutritious no-stir risotto, loaded with asparagus, mushrooms, whole grain pearl barley and a creamy cheese sauce.
+A comforting whole grain barley risotto, full of asparagus, mushrooms, pearl barley and a creamy cheese sauce.

 Ingredients